AT A GLANCE

-The classroom experience at Rhodes is intimate and rigorous.
+Among the stone and the stained glass is a place to belong, where alongside their professors and their peers, students are supported in reaching their full potential.
 We value the kind of engaging dialogue that arises when students and professors work together to investigate questions and problems they care about.
 In this environment, students are expected to formulate and articulate big ideas and contribute in major ways to the critical discussions and debates that take place in our classrooms and laboratories.

 Our collegiate-Gothic campus sits on 110 wooded acres in the heart of historic Midtown Memphis.
 In this beautiful, supportive environment, our students and professors comprise a community unmatched in its dedication to learning and a life of honor and integrity.
 Every walkway, quadrangle, residence hall, common area, recreational area, classroom, and lab is designed to encourage intimate conversation, the exchange of ideas, and life-changing connections.